Used Car Financing Options in Australia

 Cons

-- Surcharges may apply
+- fees or surcharges may apply

 Home loan redraw or offset accounts